 The Company's sales arrangements generally do not include acceptance clauses.
 However, if an arrangement does include an acceptance clause, revenue for such an arrangement is deferred and recognized upon acceptance.
 Acceptance occurs upon the earliest of receipt of a written customer acceptance, waiver of customer acceptance or expiration of the acceptance period.

 The Company has offered limited price protection under certain original equipment manufacturer agreements.
-Any right to a future refund from such price protection is entirely within the Company's control.
-It is estimated that the likelihood of a future payout due to price protection is remote.
+The Company believes that the likelihood of a future payout due to price protection is remote.

 Net Income (Loss) Attributable to Common Stockholders per Share